Kelztergit/Karaokify/README.md

 ## Getting started
-To check for and install prerequisites before using the program for the first rime run the `InstallKaraokifyPrereqs.py` script
+To check for and install prerequisites before using the program for the first time run the `InstallKaraokifyPrereqs.py` script

 i.e. `python InstallKaraokifyPrereqs.py`